 The first rule of fondue making, use a high quality cheese.
 Using a low grade cheese will lead to lumpy, grainy fondue.
 Since this recipe is highly dependent on the cheese, stick with one that has a high meltability, great flavor and finish.

-Since this is a Swiss Cheese Fondue, I like to use a blend of mild and stronger flavored Swiss cheeses like Jarlsberg and Gruyere.
+Due to this being a Swiss Cheese Fondue, I like to use a blend of mild and stronger flavored Swiss cheeses like Jarlsberg and Gruyere.

 Cheese fondue in a copper pot on a wooden box.